 Whether it’s European art, street art or performing arts you love, find it in Atlanta.

-- Discover more than 14,000 works of art in the High Museum of Art’s permanent collection.
+- Discover more than 17,000 works of art in the High Museum of Art’s permanent collection, where the galleries recently were reinstalled.
 Marvel at decorative arts and don’t miss European paintings, African-American art, modern art, folk art and photography.

 - Be amazed at Atlanta’s fabulous street art.